zine baby

 Information you should pay attention to:Mod Information Availability

-Often times moderators will wait for a full team before announcing who is on their team but I find this to be a red flag.
-Mod information should be available of all mods on the team before mod applications go out.
+Oftentimes moderators will wait for a full team before announcing who is on their team but this is a red flag.
+Mod information should be available if the project is public.
+Mod applicants should know who they could be working for.

 There should be some professionalism from the zine.
-How do they reply to questions, are they courteous or rude?Check out the FAQ
+How do they reply to questions, are they courteous or rude?Some zines have a "voice" like how Wendy's is sarcastic.
+This is fine, as long as they still reply to important things with actual information.Check out the FAQ

-Often times it has answers to most of the information you need.
-Usually, it should be in an easy to find space — usually, the zine Tumblr or card will have a link easily accessible.
+Oftentimes it has answers to most of the information you need.
+Usually, it should be in an easy-to-find space — usually, the zine Tumblr or carrd will have a link easily accessible.

 Keep track of deadlines if you wish to apply or preorder!